 (3) Have your own storytime

-This one is awesome because it has many parts, so it can really occupy your child for a while:
+This one is awesome because it’s really a way of preschooling at home, involves many parts, and can occupy your child for a while.

 - Let your little choose a book